If You Think Everyone Else Has More Friends, You're Not Alone

 Future research may look at whether these kinds of social perceptions might predict and prevent expensive challenges like workplace turnover.
 The biggest losses of productivity happen when people leave in the first year, Whillans says.
 "The social environment has a lot to do with that."

-These feelings of social disconnectedness and feeling bad about it are not exclusive to college freshman.
+These feelings of social disconnectedness and feeling bad about it are not exclusive to college freshmen.
 "It's a totally normal feeling to feel like you're struggling socially when you move to a new environment or a new job," she says.

 The important thing may be to understand that you're not alone in these feelings, and that they can change, Whillans says.